S&P 500 Trading

 In 2000 the stock markets experienced a ‘bubble’ due to many people that were entering into middle class status, technology was improving, there was a stable economic climate which lead to an increase in the quality of life around the globe.
 Most speculators say that this was due to the developments in the technology sectors and hype surrounding the thriving in worldwide web and internet.

 Eventually the bubble burst, as technology heavily impacted the Nasdaq by up to 90% the S&P 500 fell in 2002 again to 40%, bringing it to the lowest value since inception.
-The S&P 500 managed another recovery in 2007, reinforced by financial and commodity trading stocks, plus the lower housing prices.
+The S&P 500 managed another recovery in 2007, reinforced by financial and online commodity trading stocks, plus the lower housing prices.

 Unfortunately, with debt defaults created by the lowering housing prices this sent the financial system on a downward spiral and impacted the S&P 500 who finally hit its all-time low in March of 2007 and experiencing a drop of 57%.
 Recovery took the index 6 years and has now climbed by 200%.